Iqidis Privacy & Data Policy

 9.1 DPA (Controller-Processor Terms; Indemnity & Costs).

-For controller–processor obligations under GDPR/UK GDPR/CCPA (including Standard Contractual Clauses/UK addendum for international transfers), privacy/security indemnification, and cost allocation relating to Data Security Incidents, see the Iqidis Data Processing Addendum (DPA) available upon request.
+For controller-processor obligations under GDPR/UK GDPR/CCPA (including Standard Contractual Clauses/UK addendum for international transfers), privacy/security indemnification, and cost allocation relating to Data Security Incidents, see the Iqidis Data Processing Addendum (DPA) available upon request.
 If there is a conflict between this Policy and the DPA, the DPA controls for the subject matter of that conflict.
+Where the Customer is an Organization, the DPA applies between Iqidis and the Organization as controller, and Authorized Users act on behalf of such Organization.

 9.2 Subprocessors and Change Notice.